You may have heard of the energy price cap. It is often mentioned in articles and discussions about the UK energy market.

 What is the energy price cap?

 Energy price caps limit the amount a supplier can charge domestic customers per kWh of electricity and gas.
 They are set by the energy sector regulator Ofgem.
-Energy price caps were introduced on 1 January 2019.
-The caps are adjusted every six months, in April and October.
-They are reviewed to allow Ofgem to estimate the cost of supplying electricity and gas for the next six-month period
+Energy price caps were introduced on 1 January 2019 and are adjusted every six months, in April and October.

 What does the energy price cap mean for me?